Zhou Enlai: Legacy

-Zhou's involvement in the Cultural Revolution is thus defended by many on the grounds that he had no choice other than political martyrdom.
-Due to his influence and political ability, the entire government may have collapsed without his cooperation.
 Given the political circumstances of the last decade of Zhou's life, it is unlikely that he would have survived a purge without cultivating the support of Mao through active assistance.
+Zhou's role in the Cultural Revolution is thus defended by many on the grounds that he had no choice other than political martyrdom.
+Deng Xiaoping, in the Party's internal resolution on the Cultural Revolution, remarked that: "If not for the Premier, the outcome of the Cultural Revolution might have been worse."
+On the other hand, "if not for the Premier, the Cultural Revolution might not have dragged on for so long."

+Zhou was a major influence on environmental protection in China; Chinese histories of environmentalism often describe Zhou as the "father" of environmental protection in China.

 Zhou received a great deal of praise from American statesmen who met him in 1971.
 Henry Kissinger wrote that he had been extremely impressed with Zhou's intelligence and character, describing him as "equally at home in philosophy, reminiscence, historical analysis, tactical probes, humorous repartee... [and] could display an extraordinary personal graciousness."
-Kissinger called Zhou "one of the two or three most impressive men I have ever met," stating that "his commands of facts, in particular his knowledge of American events and, for that matter, of my own background, was stunning."
+Kissinger called Zhou "one of the two or three most impressive men I have ever met", stating that "his commands of facts, in particular his knowledge of American events and, for that matter, of my own background, was stunning."
 In his memoirs, Richard Nixon stated that he was impressed with Zhou's exceptional "brilliance and dynamism".

 "Mao dominated any gathering; Zhou suffused it.
 Mao's passion strove to overwhelm opposition; Zhou's intellect would seek to persuade or outmaneuver it.
 Mao was sardonic; Zhou penetrating.
 Mao thought of himself as a philosopher; Zhou saw his role as an administrator or a negotiator.
 Mao was eager to accelerate history; Zhou was content to exploit its currents."